teaguehannam/Game-Of-Life/README.md

 (Done) Does something well-documented with the edge of the grid.

-* On the main entry point of the application, include a separate section, or link to another page or popup that describes the two main rules (birth & death) of Conway’s Game of Life
+(Done) On the main entry point of the application, include a separate section, or link to another page or popup that describes the two main rules (birth & death) of Conway’s Game of Life

 ## Custom Features